An in-depth report about the benefits and types of exercise.

 In addition, exercise can help change other dangerous lifestyle habits.
 In one trial, exercise more than doubled the likelihood of not smoking after 12 months, but more research is necessary due to the limitations of other studies.
 Trials are underway to assess the effects of exercise on nicotine cravings and smoking cessation.
 The Quit For Health (QFH) trial, for example, may help to determine the efficacy of aerobic exercise as an adjunct smoking cessation treatment among women.

 No one is too young or too old to exercise.
-The American Heart Association recommends that individuals do moderate exercise, such as brisk walking, for at least 150 minutes per week, or vigorous exercise for 75 minutes per week.
+The American Heart Association recommends that individuals do moderate exercise, such as brisk walking, for at least 150 minutes per week (such as 30 minutes per day for 5 days a week), or vigorous exercise for 75 minutes per week.
 However, vigorous exercise carries risks that people should discuss with a health care provider.
 You should always check with your provider before starting a new exercise program, especially if you have any of the following risk factors:

 - A symptom you have never told your provider about